tomp2p/TomP2P/README.txt

 To make a release, use the maven plugin:

   mvn release:prepare -Dusername=xxx -Dpassword=yyy
+  mvn release:perform

 if using a netbook or similar, use:

   mvn release:prepare -Dusername=xxx -Dpassword=yyy -Darguments='-Dmaven.test.skip=true'

-For the release, do:

-  mvn release:perform
+  mvn release:perform -Darguments='-Dmaven.test.skip=true'